mvtteoleo/PACS_PROJ/README.md

 Some more notes:
-    - Curiously recurring templates instead of inheritance from virtual
     - Policy based designed instead of a solver class that inherits
-    - Expression templates
     - Static reflections and compile time dispatch